Skip to main content

 After the achievement's October 12 end date, the achievement is no longer available for either customer to participate in.

-Recurring achievements
+Recurring on expiration achievements

 Recurring user-action achievements